 Data protection declaration and legal notes

 We are delighted you have visited our website www.bikecitizens.net.
-Bike Citizens Mobile Solutions GmbH (in the following “we” or “Bike Citizens”) take data protection very seriously.
+Bike Citizens, a brand by Smettly GmbH, (in the following “we” or “Bike Citizens”) take data protection very seriously.
 You will find more information about the use of your data here: